JohannesGrosseBoyman/session-notebook/git-cheatsheet.md

 git commit -m "addfoo"

 # Cloning a remote repository
-git clone https://github.com/JohannesGrosseBoyman/session-notebook.git (this is the url of the remote repository)
+git clone https://github.com/JohannesGrosseBoyman/session-notebook.git (this is the SSH Link of the remote repository)

 # in the local repository: Create a new branch in the VS terminal: (Esraa)
 enter your code in VS